2004:

 Disneyland's Columbia ship opens on the Rivers of America.
 It is a full-scale

 version of the first ship to carry the American flag around the world.
-It actually was built in large part from the
+It actually was built in

-plans for the HMS Bounty (of mutiny fame).
-Disney's shipbuilders couldn't find plans for the original Columbia, so they relied heavily on those of Captain Bligh's ship, which had similar dimensions.
+find plans for the original Columbia, so they relied heavily on those of Captain Bligh's ship, which had similar

+dimensions.
 It has cost $300,000 to build.

-Fowler's Harbor (named after Admiral Joseph Fowler, who helped to build Disneyland) is also officially opened
+Fowler's Harbor (named after Admiral Joseph Fowler, who helped to build Disneyland) is also officially opened on this day to dock the new ship.
+A dedication ceremony takes place with

 The Disneyland attraction Alice in Wonderland debuts in Fantasyland.
 Actress,